comparing 2 cluster solutions

 i2 0.17 0

-notice that the distance matrix is always simmetrical.
+Notice that the distance matrix is always symmetrical.

-So the euclidean distance formula is not the only one that exists, there are many other distances that can be used to calculate this matrix.
-Check for example in wikipedia Manhattain Distance and how to calculate it.
-At the end of the wikipedia page for Euclidean Distance you can also check it's formula and at the end check which other distances exists.
+The Euclidean distance formula is not the only one that exists.
+There are many other distances that can be used to calculate this matrix.
+Check for example in Wikipedia Manhattain Distance and how to calculate it.
+At the end of the Wikipedia page for Euclidean Distance (where you can also check its formula) you can check which other distances exist.

-Thank you for your very comprehensive answer - it's very helpful. – celenius Feb 14 '11 at 16:39
+• $\begingroup$ Thank you for your very comprehensive answer - it's very helpful. $\endgroup$

 I think the best quality measure for clustering is the cluster assumption, as given by Seeger in Learning with labeled and unlabeled data: